kubakubakuba/kubakubakuba.github.io/content/cv.md

 Skills
 ------
-**Programming (frequent use):** C/C++, Python, git, HTML/CSS, SQL, Bash, Markdown
+**Programming (frequent use):** Python, C/C++, git, HTML/CSS, SQL, Bash, Markdown, LaTeX

-**Programming (other used):** Nix, LaTeX, x86 / RISC-V, Java, JavaScript, PHP, Racket
+**Programming (other used):** JavaScript, x86 / RISC-V, Java, PHP, Racket

-I am now learning NixOS and I use it as my main OS for development.
-I am also familiar with Arch Linux, Ubuntu / Debian and Windows.
+I mainly develop at Debian based Linux distributions, but I am also familiar with Arch Linux, and for some reason Windows.

 Languages
 ------